jclee264/Creative-Coding-Challenge/README.md

     coding (as opposed to just copy and pasting the code)
   * After coding with Dan and documenting the code so I could remember what each part of the code did, I had to decide what creative things I was going to add to the code.
+  * Note: In Dan's code, he had lines being drawn where the points were going, which helped visually while coding.
+          But to clean it up afterwards, I took out that part of code so the output was just focused on the curves themselves.

  ## Creative Add-ins
   1) Changing the colours of the curves as time progresses